tweerlei/plumber/README.md

-  json-read:<path>            Read JSON objects from the given file json-write:<path>           Write current value as JSON object to the given file Logging bounds                      Log smallest and largest value count:9223372036854775807   Log item counts at every given number of items dump                        Dump raw item contents error:1                     Throw an error every given number of items
+  json-read:<path>            Read JSON objects from the given file json-write:<path>           Write current value as JSON object to the given file Logging bounds:9223372036854775807  Log smallest and largest value at every given number of items count:9223372036854775807   Log item counts at every given number of items dump                        Dump raw item contents error:1                     Throw an error every given number of items